HangfireIO/Hangfire.Documentation/configuration/using-sql-server.rst

 Configuration
 --------------

-The package provides an extension method for the Hangfire's :doc:`OWIN bootstrapper <../getting-started/owin-bootstrapper>` method.
+The package provides an extension method for the Hangfire's :doc:`OWIN bootstrapper <owin-bootstrapper>` method.
 Choose either a `connection string <https://www.connectionstrings.com/sqlconnection/>`_ to your SQL Server or a connection string name, if you have it.

 .. code-block:: c#